yf-fyf/hlisp/README.md

 # toylisp
-A toy Lisp implementation written in C. To be docummented, perhaps.
-For a rough explanation, please see the file "init.lisp".
+A toy (Scheme-like) Lisp implementation written in C. To be docummented, perhaps.
+For a rough explanation, please see comments in "init.lisp" and "main.c".